 The Endocrine Society Guidelines 2017 advise the following ‘We advise that only MHPs who meet the following criteria should diagnose GD/gender incongruence in children and adolescents:

-- a practice of regularly attending relevant professional meetings, and
+- A practice of regularly attending relevant professional meetings.

 The Risks of Withholding Medical Treatment for Adolescents